 In order for most foods to be kosher, they need to be partially cooked by someone Jewish.
 If your team has no one on the team who is Jewish, we request that you ask the Rabbi, Randy Pulman (BBQ Team Chair) or other KBBQ committee member or a Jewish friend to light the fire on the grill for you.

-All snacks brought to the synagogue building and parking lot must be approved by Rabbi Jeffrey Abraham.
+All snacks brought to the synagogue building and parking lot must be approved by Rabbi Jeffrey Abraham or Rabbi Richards.
 All food items must be in their original package, unopened, with the seal intact.
 The Rabbi will be available to check food items on Sunday morning.
 Please be sure to see him with your snacks before going to your booth that morning.
 Bringing unapproved food onsite could lead to disqualification.

 While on the synagogue grounds (inside and outside), please do not bring any food prepared outside of the congregation.
 You may get food from our Sisterhood Kowsher Café.
 You may bring the following drinks: Pepsi, Sprite, 7 Up, Mountain Dew, Seagram’s Ginger Ale, 100% Apple Juice, Orange Juice, Domestic Beers, Liquor, Power Aide, or you may purchase drinks from the Kowsher Cafe.
 Please no Gatorade.

 No Fruit Punch drinks allowed (many are not approved kosher).

 You may bring closed packaged snacks such as potato chips and pretzels only if they have one of the following symbols: